dustinwhisman/dustinwhisman.com/pages/writing/web-accessibility-specialist-certification/form-labels-instructions-and-validation.md

   - Let users change previous options, and make it easy to do so
   - Limit access to steps when it makes sense to do so (this is very situational)
   - Number the steps, like 3 of 5, so users know where they are in the process
-  - Manage keyboard focus, especially when the currently focused item disappears–you need to set where the focus goes next
+  - Manage keyboard focus, especially when the currently focused item disappears—you need to set where the focus goes next
   - Summarize the user’s choices/inputs before the final “Submit” button
 - A change of context is a change to:
   - The user agent (opening a different app from the browser, for example)